-UCL CTC will also submit the report to country co-ordinating centres/country lead sites (CCCs/CLSs) within 6 calendar days for fatal/life threatening events (with a follow-up report within a further 7 calendar days) and 14 calendar days for all other events.
-CCCs/CLSs must forward all SUSAR reports to their ethics committee(s), as required, and their regulatory authority (for non-EEA countries only), if applicable, within 1 business day.
+UCL CTC will also submit the report to country lead sites (CLSs) within 6 calendar days for initial reports of fatal/life threatening events (with a follow-up report within a further 7 calendar days) and 14 calendar days for all other events.
+CLSs must forward all SUSAR reports to their ethics committee(s), as required, and their regulatory authority (for non-EEA countries only), if applicable, within 1 business day.
 UCL CTC will ensure that consideration is given where the reporting deadline occurs at a weekend to allow reporting within the required timeframes.